Menu

 Strengthen your resilience muscle in this powerful workshop led by Nhi Aronheim, Speaker, Mediator at Mighty Mediator, and Author of "Soles of a Survivor".
 Resilience is key to building emotional and mental strength, allowing individuals to rise to challenges, persevere, and transform obstacles into opportunities for growth.
 Resilient people embrace challenges and see constructive feedback as a tool for self-improvement, while others may avoid challenges out of fear of failure.

-TRAILBLAZERS Panel of Firsts
+CRASHING THE GLASS CEILING: A Panel of Firsts

 Moderator: